Active shutter 3D system: Games

-The method of alternating frames can be used to render modern 3D games into true 3D, although a similar method involving alternate fields has been used to give a 3D illusion on consoles as old as the Master System and Family Computer.
+The method of alternating frames can be used to render modern 3-D games into true 3D, although a similar method involving alternate fields has been used to give a 3-D illusion on consoles as old as the Master System and Family Computer.
 Special software or hardware is used to generate two channels of images, offset from each other to create the stereoscopic effect.
 High frame rates (typically ~100fps) are required to produce seamless graphics, as the perceived frame rate will be half the actual rate (each eye sees only half the total number of frames).
 Again, LCD shutter glasses synchronized with the graphics chip complete the effect.

-In 1982, Sega's arcade video game SubRoc-3D came with a special 3D eyepiece, which was a viewer with spinning discs to alternate left and right images to the player's eye from a single monitor.
-The game's active shutter 3D system was jointly developed by Sega with Matsushita (now Panasonic).
+In 1982, Sega's arcade video game SubRoc-3D came with a special 3-D eyepiece, which was a viewer with spinning discs to alternate left and right images to the player's eye from a single monitor.
+The game's active shutter 3-D system was developed by Sega with Matsushita (now Panasonic).

-In 1984, Milton Bradley released the 3D Imager, a primitive form of active shutter glasses that used a motorized rotating disc with transparencies as physical shutters, for the Vectrex.
+In 1984, Milton Bradley released the 3-D Imager, a primitive form of active shutter glasses that used a motorized rotating disc with transparencies as physical shutters, for the Vectrex.
 Although bulky and crude, they used the same basic principle of rapidly alternating imagery that modern active shutter glasses still use.

 Nintendo released the Famicom 3D System for the Famicom in October 1987 in Japan, which was an LCD shutter headset, the first home video game electronic device to use LCD Active Shutter glasses.
 Sega released the SegaScope 3-D for the Master System Worldwide in November 1987.
-Only eight 3D compatible games were ever released.
+Only eight 3-D compatible games were ever released.

-In 1993 Pioneer released the LaserActive system which had a bay for various "PAC's" such as the Mega LD PAC and LD-ROM² PAC.
-The unit was 3D capable with the addition of the LaserActive 3D goggles (GOL-1) and the adapter (ADP-1).
+In 1993, Pioneer released the LaserActive system which had a bay for various "PAC's" such as the Mega LD PAC and LD-ROM² PAC.
+The unit was 3-D capable with the addition of the LaserActive 3-D goggles (GOL-1) and the adapter (ADP-1).

-While the 3D hardware for these earlier video game systems is almost entirely in the hands of collectors it is still possible to play the games in 3D using emulators, for example using a Sega Dreamcast with a Sega Master System emulator in conjunction with a CRT television and a 3D system like the one found in The Ultimate 3-D Collection.
+While the 3-D hardware for these earlier video game systems is almost entirely in the hands of collectors it is still possible to play the games in 3-D using emulators, for example, using a Sega Dreamcast with a Sega Master System emulator in conjunction with a CRT television and a 3-D system like the one found in The Ultimate 3-D Collection.